-Digital nomads, entrepreneurs, investors, high-net-worth individuals… the list goes on and on when it comes to the type of applicants investing in the Portugal Golden Visa scheme and acquiring a residence permit.
+Digital nomads, entrepreneurs, investors, the list goes on and on when it comes to the type of applicants investing in the Portugal Golden Visa scheme and acquiring a residence permit.
 While there are a number of eligible pathways to secure Portuguese residency, investing in Portugal Golden Visa properties is by far the most popular investment route to secure residence permits for yourself and your family members.

 In this guide, learn about what it takes to buy Portugal Golden Visa properties with the ultimate question- what real estate qualifies?

 Portugal’s high quality of life, gorgeous climate, and tax incentive schemes make seeking Portuguese residency in this stunning European nation worth it.
 The Portugal Golden Visa is an attractive residency by investment initiative that rewards non-EU nationals with a temporary residence permit in exchange for a qualifying investment in the country.
 With a Portuguese residence card, you can legally live, work and study in Portugal, with the option to become a permanent resident and apply for citizenship in Portugal after five years.